dherath/GCN_example/readme.md

 ```
 The model architecture can be changed in **train_model.py**

++ code/
+  - dataproccessor_bamotif.py: has the methods to convert the dataset into pytorch-geometric acceptable format
+  - model.py: has the definition of the GCN model and the pooling layers
+  - trainer.py: has the trainer class, will train/eval/test based on dataset and save model state

 + The current code uses [BA2Motif](https://arxiv.org/pdf/2011.04573.pdf) graph dataset

 + Note: the model in this example has not been tuned
-+ The **requirements.txt** file can be used to creata a anaconda virtual gpu-environment